kubermatic/kubermatic/docs/proposals/whitelisted-registries.md

 But with parametrized registry name list through Constraints.
 Creation of the proper REGO will be one of the tasks that need to be done.

-The whitelist controller will ensure the Constraint Template and the Default Constraint, and the CT and Default Constraint Controllers will take care of the rest.
+The allowed registry controller will ensure the Constraint Template and the Default Constraint, and the CT and Default Constraint Controllers will take care of the rest.

 ### Additional options

-We could also add Cluster filtering to the whitelisted registry, which would be done through the Default Constraint filtering, to allow admins to fine tune which clusters they want to target.
+We could also add Cluster filtering to the allowed registry, which would be done through the Default Constraint filtering, to allow admins to fine tune which clusters they want to target.

 ### API/UI

-The whitelisting feature will be available for KKP admins through a new endpoint and through the UI.
+The allowed registry feature will be available for KKP admins through a new endpoint and through the UI.
 The UI team will need to decide where to place the new feature.

 ## Tasks

-1. Whitelisting CRD
+1. AllowedRegistry CRD
-2. Whitelisting controller
+2. AllowedRegistry controller
-3. Whitelisting REGO for the Constraint Template
+3. AllowedRegistry REGO for the Constraint Template
-4. Whitelisting API
+4. AllowedRegistry API
-5. Whitelisting UI
+5. AllowedRegistry UI